hmchen47/DataScience/AppliedDS-UMich/3-AML/01-FundML.md

 ## K-Nearest Neighbors Classification

++ K-NN Algorithm
+    + used for classification and regression
+    + instance-based or memory-based supervised learning
+    + memorizing the labeled examples of training set
+    + `k`: the number of nearest neighbor the classifier will retrieve and use to make decision

 + The k-Nearest Neighbor (k-NN) Classifier Algorithm <br/>
     Given a training set X_train with labels y_train, and given a new instance x_test to be classified:
     1. Find the most similar instances (let's call them X_NN) to x_test that are in X_train.